Present Perfect Spanish Tense: Explained Like You’re Five Years Old

 • Nosotros hemos + tomado (Tomar) cerveza – We’ve drunk beer

-How To Add The Past Participle
+How To Form The Past Participle

 All regular verbs follow a structure which consists of taking the root of the verb and changing the ending, depending on whether the verb ends in AR, ER or IR.